The Hypertrophy Training Guide: How to Lift for Muscle Size

 Doing Enough Challenging Sets

 Most research shows that doing somewhere between 3–8 sets per muscle per workout is enough to stimulate a maximal amount of muscle growth.
-Thing is, if you’re challenging yourself with each set, choosing good exercises, lifting with a deep range of motion, and doing enough repetitions per set, then each set is quite powerful.
-You might be able to stimulate a maximal amount of muscle growth with just 4 hard sets per muscle per workout.
+If you choose good exercises, lift through a deep range of motion, and strive to outlift yourself, each set can be quite powerful.
+You might be able to maximize your rat of muscle growth with as few as 4 hard sets per muscle per workout.

 For more, we’ve got a full article about how many sets to do.